 In order to operate in a safe manner, we continue to monitor and follow the latest health and safety guidelines of the U.S. Centers for Disease Control and Prevention, Occupational Safety and Health Administration, and local and state public health departments where we operate.
 These guidelines continue to change in light of local circumstances related to vaccine availability, population vaccination rates and emerging variant strains of the virus (including the Delta variant which appears to be highly transmissible).
 For employees working on-site, we continue to follow masking protocols consistent with evolving health and safety guidelines, facilitate social distancing and practice increased sanitizing standards.
-We have strongly encouraged all of our employees to get vaccinated, and continue to provide vaccination site information and COVID-19 testing at our facilities.
-We also actively support remote work arrangements.
-In addition, we have created a business continuity plan and incident management team to respond quickly and effectively to changes in order to offer customers uninterrupted products, services and support while safeguarding the best interest of employees, suppliers and stockholders.
+We have strongly encouraged all of our employees to get vaccinated, and during the third quarter of 2021, adopted a policy requiring our customer-facing and on-site employees to be fully vaccinated by October 2021, subject to medical or religious exemptions.
+Additionally, we continue to provide vaccination site information and COVID-19 testing at our facilities.
+We are actively supporting remote work arrangements, while planning for a more structured return to office in late 2021 to increase productive collaboration while helping to ensure employee safety.
+Lastly, we have created a business continuity plan and incident management team to respond quickly and effectively to changes in order to offer customers uninterrupted products, services and support while safeguarding the best interest of employees, suppliers and stockholders.

 Our business may also be impacted by an escalation or a continuation of the COVID-19 pandemic.
 While the operations at our contract manufacturing partners' facilities and our outsourced business administration service provider, TACNA, for our facility in Tijuana, Mexico, have not yet experienced significant disruption as a result of the pandemic, the possibility that such disruption may occur remains.
 Additionally, the COVID-19 pandemic has disrupted the operations of certain of our third-party suppliers, resulting in increased lead-times, higher component costs and lower allocations for our purchase of some components (including certain critical components) and, in certain cases, requiring us to procure materials from alternative sources or incur higher logistical expenses.
-We have worked closely with our manufacturing partners and suppliers to enable us to source key components and maintain appropriate inventory levels to meet customer demand and have not experienced material disruptions in our supply chain to date.
-How long the pandemic and measures intended to contain the spread of COVID-19 will continue remains uncertain and depends on ongoing developments, including but not limited to any resurgences of the virus including emerging variant strains such as the Delta variant, federal, state and local government actions taken in response, and continued availability, effectiveness and public acceptance of COVID-19 vaccines.
-As a result, we cannot predict what effect COVID-19 and the associated containment measures will ultimately have on our suppliers and vendors, in particular for any of our suppliers and vendors that may not qualify as essential businesses and suffer more significant or lengthier disruptions to their business operations.
-There is no assurance that we will not experience more significant disruptions in our supply chain in the future, particularly if the operations of our contract manufacturing partners, our critical single source component providers, or the facility we operate in Tijuana, Mexico in collaboration with TACNA, are more severely impacted by the pandemic and associated containment measures.
+We have worked closely with our manufacturing partners and suppliers to enable us to source key components and maintain appropriate inventory levels to meet customer demand, and have not experienced material disruptions in our supply chain to date.